Pasadena Bad Faith Insurance Lawyer

 - Requesting unreasonable proof of a covered loss

 These are just a few of the most common types of bad faith insurance actions.
 Insurers can act in bad faith in a variety of types of claims, including health insurance, auto insurance, homeowner’s insurance, life insurance, and any other type of insurance contract.
-If you believe that your insurance company is acting in bad faith, you should consult an attorney as soon as possible to discuss your legal options.
+If you believe that your insurance company is acting in bad faith, you should consult a Pasadena insurance claim denial attorney as soon as possible to discuss your legal options.

 Insurance Company Obligations to Policyholders